-A week ago, she had left their three year old girl with a total stranger- their new neighbour who just moved in and had gone for hours into the evening.
-A man had dropped her off in front of the house at 9pm and she had sneaked in while he watched from bedroom window.
+A week ago, she had left their three-year-old girl with a total stranger- their new neighbor who just moved in and had gone for hours into the evening.
+A man had dropped her off in front of the house at 9pm and she had sneaked in while he watched from the bedroom window.
 He had been very mad but she was sorry and had made another empty promise with tears flowing down her cheeks.
 Her charm, her unearthly, irresistible charm held his very soul captive.

 She wore her deceptive angelic outfit – in which her body was all covered up in the traditional long gown with her finger and toe tips peeping through the baggy sleeves and hem respectively, loose men could look at her just once and spend all their lives desiring her.

-He watched as she occasionally looked at her wrist watch.
-Her demeanour revealed slight impatience and from her left hand hung a mini travelling bag which she switched from hand to hand every now and then – he had bought her that gorgeous bag as a present and she liked it so much and had thanked him a thousand times for it.
+He watched as she occasionally looked at her wristwatch.
+Her demeanor revealed slight impatience and from her left hand hung a mini traveling bag which she switched from hand to hand every now and then – he had bought her that gorgeous bag as a present and she liked it so much and had thanked him a thousand times for it.

 The man she was waiting for arrived.
 She hopped in.